What is mentoring?

 What about me – the parent / guardian?

-The parent/guardian’s role always comes first.
-The mentor is not there to replace your authority or role.
-He or she is there to be another special adult in the life of your child – much like a favorite aunt or uncle, grandma or grandpa.
-Studies have shown that many parents/guardians experience an improved relationship with their child/youth after they have been matched with a mentor.
+The mentor is not there to replace the authority or role of the parent/guardian.
+Studies have shown that many parents/guardians experience an improved relationship with their child after they have been matched with a mentor.

 Where do mentors come from?

-They are caring adults in your community who truly like kids.
-Kinship staff speak with churches and civic groups, encouraging adults to consider being mentors.
-Active mentors often encourage their friends who also enjoy kids to consider mentoring.
+Mentors come right from the community that you live, work and play in!
 The mentor application process is thorough – providing at least three references, checks for a criminal background, child abuse and sex offense, and an extensive interview and training prior to being matched.
 Our mentors tell us they enjoy and value the mentoring relationship as much as the children and youth!

 Do I have a say in with whom my child is matched?